Analogue Gravity: Acoustics: The Simplest Example of an Analogue Spacetime

 Via standard manipulations the Euler equation can be rewritten as

-Now take the flow to be {\em vorticity free}, that is, {\em locally irrotational}.
-Introduce the velocity potential $\phi$ such that $\v = -\bnabla \phi$, at least locally.
-If one further takes the fluid to be {\em barotropic} (this means that $\rho$ is a function of $p$ only), it becomes possible to define
+Now take the flow to be \emph{vorticity free}, that is, \emph{locally irrotational}.
+We can then introduce the velocity potential $\phi$ such that $\vbf = -\bnabla \phi$, at least locally.
+If one further takes the fluid to be \emph{barotropic} (this means that $\rho$ is a function of $p$ only), it becomes possible to define

-Thus the specific enthalpy, $h(p)$, is a function of $p$ only.
+Thus, the specific enthalpy, $h(p)$, is a function of $p$ only.
 Euler's equation now reduces to

 This is a version of Bernoulli's equation.